INFO-ESIPE/note-taking/ESIPE/Semestre 3/Java/01 - Fundamentals/01 - Fundamentals.md

 ### In practice

-Let's consider everything from the outside will attempt to jeopardise our class.
+Let's consider everything coming from the outside will attempt to jeopardise our class.
 Every public access point must be protected by **pre-conditions** and **defensive copies**, as we can not trust what others passes to us.

 Let's say I want to organise french classes for Erasmus students, but i don't want french students to be able to join it